-- A group of CWHRS collaborators is nearing completion of a report on help-seeking and intervention results. - Another group is writing a report on risk factors for life-threatening injury or death for Latina/Hispanic abused women, which should be completed later this year. - Reports and publications from the project are still in demand, including the full NIJ report, the Project at a Glance, the paper on proxy methods, two papers on collaboration, and the presentation given to NIJ last July.

-- Staff have also have been handling requests for the instruments and scales developed for the study, including the Social Support Network scale, and the English and Spanish versions of the questionnaires. - CWHRS archived data are being used for studies on post-traumatic stress disorder (PTSD) and domestic violence, and on the relation between domestic violence and social support. - The "CWHRS Forum" listserv has 96 members and three separate interest groups: child survivors and witnesses, strangulation and choking, and social support network (SSN). - Under a no-cost extension of the NIJ grant to allow for the further development and refinement of the CWHRS calendar history data, a UIC researcher is helping us compile all of the calendar history data into a single database.
+- Under a no-cost extension of the NIJ grant to allow for the further development and refinement of the CWHRS calendar history data, a UIC researcher has completed the compilation of the calendar history data into a single database. - A group of CWHRS collaborators is nearing completion of a report on help-seeking and intervention results. - Another group is writing a report on risk factors for life-threatening injury or death for Latina/Hispanic abused women, which should be completed later this year. - Reports and publications from the project are still in demand, including the full NIJ report, the Project at a Glance, the paper on proxy methods, two papers on collaboration, and the presentation given to NIJ in July of 2001. - Staff have also have been handling requests for the instruments and scales developed for the study, including the Social Support Network scale, and the English and Spanish versions of the questionnaires. - CWHRS archived data are being used for studies on post-traumatic stress disorder (PTSD) and domestic violence, and on the relation between domestic violence and social support. - The "CWHRS Forum" listserv has 96 members and three separate interest groups: child survivors and witnesses, strangulation and choking, and social support network (SSN). - A panel on CWHRS resuls was accepted for the national conference entitle, "Social Action vs. The Disease Model: The Medicalization of Domestic Violence," sponsored by the Illinois Coalition Against Domestic Violence and others, to be held in November 2002. - Carolyn Rebecca Block presented a paper to the American Sociological Association entitled, "Does Neighborhood Collective Efficacy Make a Difference Behind Closed Doors?"